iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 />
 ---

-#### That answer seemed very familiar!
+#### That answer seemed rather familiar.
 Let's try more in a completely new chat and ask for the seventh line of dialogue:

 <ChatConversation
   conversation={[